Mistaken Identity (Delta Goodrem album): Commercial performance

+Tours

-Tour
+The Visualise Tour

-Goodrem launched The Visualise Tour in 2005 where she performed songs from Innocent Eyes and her second album Mistaken Identity.
+In July 2005, Goodrem embarked on her first concert tour, The Visualise Tour, in support of Mistaken Identity and Innocent Eyes.
 She performed 10 arena shows in Australian capital cities.
-The show on 24 July at Acer Arena in Sydney was filmed for inclusion on the live DVD for the concert tour entitled The Visualise Tour: Live in Concert, which was released on 13 November 2005.
+The show on 24 July at Acer Arena in Sydney was filmed for the live DVD The Visualise Tour: Live in Concert, which was released on 13 November 2005.
 The DVD peaked at number one on the Australian ARIA DVD Chart and was certified four times platinum for sales of 60,000 units.

+Mistaken Identity – A Night of Celebration

+In April 2025, to celebrate the 20 year anniversary of Mistaken Identity, Goodrem embarked on a retrospective tour with two shows at the Sydney Opera House in Sydney, Australia, and two shows at Hackney Empire in London, England.
+She performed the album in its entirety and original sequence, in addition to a medley of other songs from her catalogue.